PolymorphiK/Snip/README.md

 Snip is free; however, I've received a lot of requests from people wishing to donate.
 If you'd like to donate it's entirely up to you.
 You may donate
 here: [PayPal](https://paypal.me/thedopefish)

+Snip.OSX
+===
+Author: Kevin Pacheco
+GitHub: PolymorphiK
+Email:  k.pacheco@me.com

+I made this port using Visual Studio for Mac.
+I decided to fork this project over since I had the need to have this same program in OSX for my OBS recording for the club I run at Sacramento State University.
+If you have any questions or need any help let me know!

+Features
+===
+* iTunes - Snip.OSX will hook into iTunesLibrary and listen for the distributed notifications and save to a file the information about the track playing.
+* Spotify - WIP
+* VLC - WIP

+Roamap
+===
+* Restructure Codebase for Cross-Platform support
+* Refactor Snip.Win code to support .Net Standard Shared Project.
+* Spotify Support
+* VLC Support

+Releases
+===
+None (so far)

+For the latest on Snip.OSX see [Snip.OSX](https://github.com/PolymorphiK/Snip)